-While young people have probably always faced bullying, a new form of this abusive behavior called cyberbullying (bullying that occurs online or through electronic media) has arisen with the widespread use of the Internet and other electronic forms of communication.
+While young people have probably always faced bullying, a new form of this abusive behavior called cyberbullying (bullying that occurs online or through electronic media) has arisen with the widespread use of the Internet, social media, and other electronic forms of communication.
 Cyberbullying is potentially the most harmful form of bullying seen to date, as discussed more below.

 Kansas legislators have addressed bullying (and its electronic cousin, cyberbullying) in their general criminal statutes, and also through a state-mandated school antibullying policy.

 Cyberbullying can be charged as harassment with a telecommunication device when the bully uses such a device (such as a cell phone or computer) to take one of several specified actions with the intent to abuse or threaten another person.
 One of these actions (and the one most likely to come up in a bullying situation) involves a defendant who communicates electronically in a way that is likely to cause annoyance or harm to the victim.
 (Ks.
 Stat.
 Ann. § 21-6206.)

 This crime is a class A nonperson misdemeanor, which incurs a fine of up to $2,500, up to one year in jail, or both.

 Cyberbullying can also be charged as stalking if the defendant’s actions include taking two or more actions (including electronic communications) that would put a reasonable person in fear for the victim’s (or victim’s family’s) safety.
 The defendant must have had knowledge that the repeated threats would put a reasonable person in fear, and the threats must have actually put the victim in this kind of fear.
 (Ks.
 Stat.
 Ann. § 21-5427.)